pachyderm/docs/content/2.2.x/deploy-manage/deploy/azure.md

 - Create one or **two databases** (`pachyderm` and, depending on whether your cluster is standalone or managed by an enterprise server, a second database, `dex`).
 - Update your values.yaml to turn off the installation of the bundled postgreSQL and provide your new instance information.

-!!!
-Note
+{{% notice note %}}
 It is assumed that you are already familiar with PostgreSQL Server, or will be working with an administrator who is.
+{{%/notice %}}

 ### Create A PostgreSQL Server Instance¶

-!!!
-Info
+{{% notice info %}}
 Find the details of the steps and available parameters to create a PostgreSQL Server instance with Azure Console in Azure Documentation ["Create an Azure Database for PostgreSQL server by using the Azure portal"](https://docs.microsoft.com/en-us/azure/postgresql/quickstart-create-server-database-portal).

 Alternatively, you can use the cli and run [`az postgres server create`](https://docs.microsoft.com/en-us/cli/azure/postgres/server?view=azure-cli-latest) with your relevant parameters.
+{{% /notice %}}

 In the Azure console, choose the **Azure Database for PostgreSQL servers** service.
 You will be asked to pick your server type: `Single Server` or `Hyperscale` (for multi-tenant applications), then configure your DB instance as follows.